cdisc-org/cdisc-rules-engine/README.md

           `python core.py update-cache -lr 'path/to/directory'`

 - to remove these local rules from to the cache, the remove rules `-rr` flag is added to update-cache to remove local rules from the cache.
-This is done by either specifying the rule IDs to be removed or `ALL` to remove all custom rules

-          `python core.py update-cache -rr ALL`
-          `python core.py update-cache -rr 'CUSTOMID01' -rr 'CUSTOMID03'`
+          `python core.py update-cache -rr`

 **- list-rules** - list rules available in the cache